includeos/IncludeOS/test/stl/integration/coroutines/README.md

-# Test Coroutines TS
+# Test Coroutines

-Test the C++ Couroutines TS compatibility with IncludeOS and SMP
+Test the C++ Couroutines compatibility with IncludeOS and SMP